LakshmisriAkula/OrangeHRM_Automation/README.md

 This is a capstone project developed as part of an automation testing course.
 The project focuses on automating key modules of the OrangeHRM application using **Selenium WebDriver**, **TestNG**, and the **Page Object Model (POM)** framework.

----

 ## 📌 Project Objectives

 Automate the following modules of the OrangeHRM application:

 ### ✅ Module 1: Login
-- Automate login/logout using **5 different datasets** (valid & invalid).
+- Automates login/logout using **5 different datasets** (valid & invalid).
-- Use Excel to read data.
+- Reads data from Excel using Apache POI.
 - Capture screenshots for each login attempt.
-- Assert valid and invalid credentials.
+- Asserts valid and invalid credentials.
-- Generate ExtentReports for test execution.
+- Generates ExtentReports for test execution.

 ### ✅ Module 2: Admin → User Management
 - Search functionality automation: